DefinitelyTyped/tsd/README.md

 > TypeScript Definition Package Manager

 TSD is a [TypeScript](http://www.typescriptlang.org/) definition file package manager.
 Easily search and install community contributed definition files directly from the [DefinitelyTyped](https://github.com/borisyankov/DefinitelyTyped) repository.
+Use it as a CLI command `$ tsd` similar to `$ npm` and `$ bower`.
+All functionality is also exported as a node.js module.

+*Note:* the Github API has a 60 requests-per-hour [rate-limit](http://developer.github.com/v3/#rate-limiting) for non-authenticated users.
+To keep below this limit TSD employs both local and http caching layers.
+The actual definition files are downloaded over the Github RAW service (also with local and http cache).
+We are looking into a API proxy service for the incidental rate-limit overflow.

-:bangbang: Version `0.5.x` is functional but still heavily in development and not ready for production-critical use.
-It might just work fine though.
+:bangbang: Version `0.5.x` is functional but still heavily in development.

 :warning: Version `0.5.x` not backwards compatible with the config files from earlier versions (as the data source changed so much).

-TSD is used as a CLI command `$ tsd` similar to `$ npm` and `$ bower`.
-All functionality is also exported as a node.js module.

-Note: the Github API has a 60 requests-per-hour [rate-limit](http://developer.github.com/v3/#rate-limiting) for non-authenticated users so TSD employs a caching layer to minimise API requests.
-In regular use you likely will never hit the limit, as the actual definition files are downloaded over the non-limited Github RAW service.
-We are looking into a API proxy service for the incidental overflow.

 ### Usage as CLI command